weakish/weakish.github.com/dive-into/rust.md

 ## Enum

-Rust's enum is similar to ADT in other languages.
+Rust's enum is actually a tagged union.

 ## Generics